joshukraine/ofreport.com-v1/source/markdown/_donate.html.markdown

 ### Option 2 - Donate by mail

-Mail a check, payable to **Fairpark Baptist Church** to the following address:
+Send a check, payable to **Fairpark Baptist Church**, to the following address:

 > **Fairpark Baptist Church<br>
 > ATTN: Steele Family Missions<br>